jiaming2li/CS6650_assignment1/results/submit.md

 ## Threading model explanation
 Main thread, running `main()`.

-**Warmup Phase**: one thread for message generation(put in `warmupQueue`, 32,000 capacity) and 32 threads where each thread creates a fixed connection with a random room(1-20) and sends 1,000 messages to this room.
+**Warmup Phase**: one thread for message generation(put in `warmupQueue`, 32,000 capacity) and 32 threads(threadpool) where each thread creates a fixed connection with a random room(1-20) and sends 1,000 messages to this room.

 **Main Phase** one thread for message generation(put in `mainQueue`, 20,000 capacity).
 Message queues buffer messages between generation and sending, ensuring smooth pipelining.
-Use 2 sender threads to send 500,000 messages as consider the overhead of t2.micro switching between threads.
+Use 2 sender threads(threadpool) to send 500,000 messages as consider the overhead of t2.micro switching between threads.
 I tried 3/4/32 threads and can not achieve ideal throughput, showing that the bottleneck is 1 vCPU.

 ## WebSocket connection management strategy
-Main thread, running `main()`.

 **Warmup Phase**: each thread creates a fixed connection with a random room(1-20).